-Any sign not permanently attached to the ground or a building on which the information displayed can be changed manually or automatically using detachable letters, characters, numbers, pictorial panels or graphics.
+Freestanding A sign attached to the ground that is independent of any building or structure information displayed can be changed manually or automatically using detachable letters, characters, numbers, pictorial panels or graphics.

-Projecting A sign attached to and Sign projecting outward from the face of a building.
+Individual On free-standing signs, Panels the separate panels used projecting outward from the face of a building.
 Does not include wall, canopy or fascia signs.
-Also known as a Blade Sign.
-(Illustr.)
+Also known as a